-I’ve continuously been intrigued by the functionality of wood pellet mills and the detailed process involved.
+I have always been fascinated by the operation of wood pellet mills and the intricate process they entail.

 One example that comes to mind is a case study I recently came across.
 In this study, a wood pellet mill was able to efficiently grind and dry the wood material, pelletize it, and then cool and screen the resulting wood pellets.